talbotfoundry/k8s-kvm/README.md

 A bare metal machine (the kind that will hurt you if you kick it barefoot).
 Do yourself a favor and plug it into a physical network too (using a cord).

-An old workstation with multiple sockets is great (I used an sever year old Z600).
+An old workstation with multiple sockets is great (I used an seven year old Z600).
 A NUC with 32GB RAM will do as well.

 Make sure you have at least 4 cores (not threads) and preferably more than 16GB RAM.